Strong, diverse businesses are critical to racial and gender economic equity, and stronger, more inclusive communities.

 Our Supplier Diversity initiative includes both Tier 1 and Tier 2 suppliers.
 Tier 1 suppliers are diverse suppliers we pay directly.
 Tier 2 diverse suppliers are paid directly by our Tier 1 suppliers.
 If you are a Tier 1 supplier and are not a diverse business, we expect you to drive Tier 2 spending with diverse suppliers and may ask you to provide Hershey with a quarterly supplier diversity report.
 See How to Register for more information

 We are looking for diverse vendors to support product and service needs across our enterprise and brand portfolio, including but not limited to:

 Please visit our Supplier Portal for more information on requirements to conduct business with Hershey.

-If you are a Tier 1 supplier and are not a diverse business, we expect you to drive Tier 2 spending with diverse suppliers and may ask you to provide Hershey with a quarterly supplier diversity report.
-Hershey has partnered with TealBook to collect Tier 2 diverse supplier spending information in a confidential manner.
-In addition, the use of the TealBook reporting tool is free for our suppliers and can provide best-in-class tracking of diverse supplier spending.
+Hershey also partners with TealBook to collect Tier 2 diverse supplier spending information in a confidential manner.
+The use of the TealBook reporting tool is free for our suppliers and can provide best-in-class tracking of diverse supplier spending.
 If you do not have a system to track your diverse supplier spending today, you can use the TealBook platform to identify this.
 For more information on how to generate and submit your supplier diversity report through TealBook, you can refer to the TealBook Tier 2 Program Quick User Guide and Detailed User Guide.